 Frequently Asked Questions about the JQL

-The JQL is a collation of published lists or journal ranking lists from various universities.
+The JQL is a collation of published lists or journal ranking lists from various universities in the broad area of Economics, Finance, Accounting, Management, and Marketing.
 I do not personally have any influence or input on the inclusion of individual journals.

 All the lists in my JQL are based on the opinions of a wide range of experts.
 If the journal in question is a high-quality journal it will eventually be picked up by these lists.
 If you do feel strongly about this, I suggest you contact the universities that have published these lists.